 CD4 forms part of the T cell receptor complex that binds to the beta 2 domain of the MHC molecule leading to activation of pathways downstream of the T cell receptor.
 Anti-CD4 monoclonal antibodies can also induce CD4 internalization which reduces overall CD4/MHC class II interactions, resulting in reduced T cell activation.
 CD4 is also a receptor for IL-16 (IL-16 stimulates migration response in CD4+ T cells and monocytes and induces CD4+ T cells to respond to IL-2 and IL-15) and a co-receptor for HIV and human herpes 7.

-To learn more about CD4+ T cell subsets, download a copy of our guide which provides a quick snapshot of the function of each T helper cell, as well as their biological profile.
+To learn more about CD4+ T cell subsets, take a look at our subtypes guide which provides a quick snapshot of the function of each T helper cell, as well as their biological profile.
 You can also access antibodies for studying these cells.
 The guide is intended to help you quickly identify the key information needed to design experiments to study these critical immune cells.

 Our CD4 antibody range can be viewed here.
 Below we look at anti-CD4 clones and their recommended applications.

 Red cell lysed human peripheral blood stained with CD4A647 (MCA1267A647) and CD3A488 (MCA463A488) in the presence of human seroblock (BUF070A)